-Your passion should come above everything else if you want to start anything profitable.
+Your passion should come above everything else if you want to start a profitable blog.
 When you’re passionate about what you do, you tend to pour your heart and soul into educating your readers about it.

-On this website, for example, I blog about freelance writing and blogging tips because my passion is to help others succeed by sharing my knowledge in the industry.
+On this website, for example, I blog about freelance writing and blogging because my passion is to help others succeed by sharing my knowledge in these niches.

-I enjoy helping others find solutions to their problems.
+I enjoy writing blog posts that help others find solutions to their problems.
 It’s what motivated me to start this blog.

-Firstly, which topics are you well-versed with?
+Firstly, which topics are you well-versed in?
 Think about them and jot them down.
 More often than not, you are well-read in what you are passionate about.

-When you have answers to these questions, you will be closer to finding a perfect niche.
+When you have answers to these questions, you will be closer to finding a perfect blog niche.